open-telemetry/opentelemetry-js/website_docs/getting_started/browser.md

 }
 ```

-### Add Plugins
+### Add Instrumentations

-If you want to instrument AJAX requests, User Interactions and others, you can add plugins to your
+If you want to instrument AJAX requests, User Interactions and others, you can register additional instrumentations for those:
-instrumentation:

 ```javascript
 registerInstrumentations({